madhavmuktesh/Multi-Drone-Collision-Free-Path-Planner/README.md

 Designing an effective fitness function was the main challenge — balancing length, smoothness, altitude change, and collision avoidance required careful weighting and feature engineering.
 Managing multi-drone deconfliction was made efficient via sequential planning and altitude segregation.

----

-## TODO / Future Work

-* Implement parallel/concurrent planning with conflict resolution to reduce ordering bias.
-* Add path re-planning in-flight to handle dynamic obstacles or changed weather.
-* Add a lightweight web demo (Three.js) hosted on GitHub Pages.

----

-## License

-MIT License — include `LICENSE` file if you choose.

----

-If you want, I can:

 * convert this README into a `README.md` file in your repo and commit it (I can provide the `git` commands);
 * prepare a `requirements.txt` or `environment.yml` for Conda;